 She is.
-A lot prettier than you, th MAN 2 nat's for sure.
+A lot prettier than you, that's for sure.

 I'm not looking to impress you.
-WOMAN 2

 This talk is defeating the purpose of this meeting, which is to bring us together and form bonds of friendship that will transcend all the petty differences that keep us weak and disunited.